-It’s difficult to pull out any single event or person that captures where data analysis is today like Farr and Fisher capture the previous stages of data analysis.
-The first glimpse at what was on the horizon came from John Tukey who wrote in 1962 that data analysis should be thought of as different from statistics (though analysis leveraged statistics).
-He stated that data analysis must draw from science more than mathematics (can you see the term “data science” in there?)
-Tukey was not only an accomplished statistician having contributed numerous procedures and techniques to the field, but he was also an early proponent of visualization techniques for the purpose of describing and exploring the data.
-We will come back to some of Tukey’s work later in this chapter.Let’s jump ahead to a paper written in 2001 by Leo Breiman, a statistician who focused on machine learning algorithms (which we will focus on in Chapter 10).
+It’s difficult to pull out any single person or event that captures where data analysis is today like Farr and Fisher capture the previous stages of data analysis.
+The first glimpse at what was on the horizon came from John Tukey, who wrote in 1962 that data analysis should be thought of as different from statistics (although analysis leveraged statistics).
+He stated that data analysis must draw from science more than mathematics (can you see the term “data science” in there?).
+Tukey was not only an accomplished statistician, having contributed numerous procedures and techniques to the field, but he was also an early proponent of visualization techniques for the purpose of describing and exploring the data.
+You will come back to some of Tukey’s work later in this chapter.

+AU: Where did Tukey write this?
+Please reference.
+Same for Brieman below.

+AR: I’ve got a list of references in a separate doc that wasn’t submitted with this chapter.
+Does this require explicit citation, or the fact that there is a reference to Tukey, 1962 in the references enough? (same with Breiman below)

+Also, please confirm the chapter 10 reference below.
+To confirm, my TOC has chapter 10 as “Designing Effective Security Dashboards.” --John

+AR: it’s the chapter on machine learning, chapter 9.

+Let’s jump ahead to a paper written in 2001 by Leo Breiman, a statistician who focused on machine learning algorithms (which are discussed in Chapter 9).
 In the paper he describes a new culture of data analysis that does not focus on defining a data model of nature but instead derives an algorithmic model from nature.
 This new culture has evolved within computer science and engineering largely outside (or perhaps along side) traditional statistics.
-New approaches are being born from the practical problems created by the information age, which has brought large quantities of complex and noisy data.
+New approaches are born from the practical problems created by the information age, which created large quantities of complex and noisy data.
 The revolutionary idea that Breiman outlined in this paper is that models should be judged on their predictive accuracy instead of validating the model with traditional statistical tests (which are not without value by the way).

-At face value we may think of testing “predictive accuracy” by gathering data today and see how it predicts the world of tomorrow, but that’s not what the idea is about.
-We want to split the data of today into two data sets.
-We use the first data set to generate (or “train”) an algorithm and then we can validate (or “test”) its predictive accuracy on the second data set.
-To increase the power of this approach, we can iterate through this process multiple times, splitting our data into various training and test sets, generating and validating as we go.
+At face value you may think of testing “predictive accuracy” by gathering data today and determining how it predicts the world of tomorrow, but that’s not what the idea is about.
+The idea is about splitting the data of today into two data sets, using the first data set to generate (or “train”) an algorithm and then validating (or “test”) its predictive accuracy on the second data set.
+To increase the power of this approach, you can iterate through this process multiple times, splitting the data into various training and test sets, generating and validating as you go.
 This approach is not well suited to small data sets, but works remarkably well with modern data sets.

 There are several main differences between data analysis in the modern information age and the agricultural fields of Rothamsted.
 First, there is a large difference in the available sample size.
 “Classic” statistical techniques were largely limited by what the computers of the day could handle (“computers” were the people hired to “compute” all day long).
 With generally smaller samples, generating a training and test was impractical.
-However our modern environments are recording hundreds of variables generated across thousands of systems and large sample sizes are the norm, not the exception.
+However, modern environments are recording hundreds of variables generated across thousands of systems.
+Large sample sizes are the norm, not the exception.